Attention: Submit an Employer Annual Reporting Form to OLSE

 - Article 49 of the San Francisco Police Code - Employers with 5 or more employees

-- San Francisco Administrative Code Section 12T - City contractors, subcontractors, and leaseholders
+- San Francisco L.E.C.
+Article 142 - City contractors, subcontractors, and leaseholders

 Note that the Fair Chance Ordinance also applies to housing providers: See the Human Rights Commission website for information on that portion of the Ordinance.